Rajath-Kumar/ip/README.md

 # 3.Create a program to find sum and mean of a set of image.

- import cv2
-import os
-path = 'C:\Pictures'
+In digital image processing, the sum of absolute differences (SAD) is a measure of the similarity between image blocks.
+It is calculated by taking the absolute difference between each pixel in the original block and the corresponding pixel in the block being used for comparison

+To calculate the mean of all pixels in the image, without regard to what color channel they came from (if it's a color image), you do meanIntensity = mean import cv2 import os path = 'C:\Pictures'